top of page

 Demographic lags and microclimatic buffering to explain species' range stasis

 Ongoing climate change is causing many species' ranges to shift upslope to higher elevations.
 However, many species have not shifted in pace with recent warming (i.e., ‘range stasis’), possibly due either to demographic lags or microclimatic buffering.
 The ‘lagged-response hypothesis’ posits that range stasis disguises an underlying climatic sensitivity if range shifts lag the velocity of climate change due to slow colonization or mortality.
 Alternatively, the ‘microclimatic buffering hypothesis’ proposes that small-scale variation within the landscape, such as canopy cover, creates patches of suitable habitat within otherwise unsuitable macroclimates that create climate refugia and buffer range contractions.
 To test these two hypotheses, we combined a large seed addition experiment of 25 plant species across macro- and micro-scale climate gradients with local herbaria records to compare patterns of seedling recruitment relative to adult ranges and microclimate in the North Cascades, USA.
 We found support for the lagged response hypothesis, where adult ranges are in disequilibrium.
 Specifically, species' optimum shifted towards cooler regions and recruited beyond their cool edge.
 Meanwhile, we found trailing range dynamics are not limited by seedling recruitment.
 By contrast, we were unable to detect evidence of microclimatic buffering due to canopy cover.
 Combined, our results suggest apparent range stasis in our system is a lagged response to climate change at the cool ends of species ranges, with range expansions likely to occur slowly or in a punctuated fashion.
-Preprint here!
+Paper here!

 (Left) Hiking in the North Cascades.
 (Centre) Viewpoint.
 (Right) Tagged seedlings in the seed addition experiment.